 The sandwich generation: Caught in the middle

 Increasingly, New Zealanders in their 30s to 50s are finding themselves in the sandwich generation – supporting both their children and ageing parents at the same time.
 It’s a role that demands responsibility, resilience and real-life problem-solving.
-While it can be rewarding, it also brings emotional, financial and practical pressures.
+While it can be rewarding, it also brings emotional, financial and practical pressures that can sometimes feel overwhelming.

 What can you do to cope and keep your life on track?